metadataframes/basex-rdf/README.md

 See the [BaseX wiki](http://docs.basex.org/wiki/Main_Page) for detailed documentation about installing and using BaseX.

 * Once BaseX has been downloaded, the easiest way to add the `basex-rdf` module is by launching the BaseX GUI.
 From the `Options` menu, select `Packages` and install the `Graphs.jar` file from the [repo](https://github.com/metadataframes/basex-rdf/tree/master/src/repo) directory of this repository.
+* Before executing functions from the module, ensure that the Saxon-HE 9.8.x JAR file is saved in the `lib` directory of the BaseX installation directory.

 ## Usage
+Current, `basex-rdf` includes an XQuery library module, `basex-rdf.xqm` and two XSLT stylesheets

 ## Getting started